New Mum Survival Guide: Breastfeeding

 How soon after birth should I start breastfeeding and what is the best way to do it?

-If mother and baby are well with no medical concerns, initiation of breastfeeding will start within an hour by placing the baby on mum’s chest, skin-to-skin after birth.
+If you and your baby are well with no medical concerns, initiation of breastfeeding will start within an hour by placing your baby on your chest; skin-to-skin after birth.

 What do I do if baby won’t take my nipple?
 How do I help baby to attach properly?